andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ## Managing Kubernetes clusters from Rancher

 Though making Kubernetes cluster deployments an easy task is important, handling day two operations is even more important.
-Lets explore some typical administrative tasks that needs to be done on a Kubernetes cluster during its lifetime using Rancher.
+Let's explore some typical administrative tasks that needs to be done on a Kubernetes cluster during its lifetime using Rancher.

 ### Scaling nodes horizontally - up and down